 Pro Tip: When uploading to e-Albania, compress your PDFs before submission.
 Files over a few megabytes regularly cause server timeouts that look like submission failures, and there is no clean way to recover a half-uploaded application.
 Aim for under 1 MB per document.

 Albanian visa photos differ noticeably from US or UK passport standards.
 The required dimensions are 47 mm tall by 36 mm wide (about 1.85 x 1.42 inches), with a pure white background, and your face must fill roughly 80% of the frame.
-Submitting a standard 2×2 inch US passport photo will trigger an automatic re-upload request.
+Submitting a standard 2 x 2 inch US passport photo triggers an automatic re-upload request.

 Full technical specs: